gufolabs/gufo_loader/docs/index.md

-# Gufo Labs Loader Documentation
+# Gufo Loader Documentation

-*Gufo Labs Loader* is the flexible and robust foundation for Python plugins architecture.
+*Gufo Loader* is the flexible and robust foundation for Python plugins architecture.

 ## Software Evolution